nnieddu/iaProcessImageRecognition/README.md

 # (WIP) iaProcessImageRecognition

-This software used Windows library for catch screenshot of a process and for keyboard handling.
+This software used Windows library to take screenshot of a process and to managing keyboard handling.
 An Unix version will be shared later.

 <!-- You can try it with the realease version who's published with everything you need for testing (dll and pre-trained model with links below).    -->